 Enjoy family style food served for breakfast, lunch, and dinner at Mama’s Farmhouse.
 Bring your little ones, because kids five and under eat free!
-Part of the Johnson Family of Restaurants, which also includes our friends, Mad Dog’s Creamery, Alamo Steakhouse, Big Daddy’s Pizzeria, and Bennett’s Pit BBQ, you will find the same quality cooking and friendly atmosphere here.
+Part of the Johnson Family of Restaurants, which also includes our friends, Mad Dog’s Creamery, Alamo Steakhouse, Big Daddy’s Pizzeria, J.O.E. and Pop’s Sub Shoppe, Mama’s Chicken Kitchen and Bennett’s Pit BBQ, you will find the same quality cooking and friendly atmosphere here.
 Be sure to go with an empty stomach, because it’s all-you-can-eat and nothing you can take home!
 If you do want to take a souvenir, they have a great gift shop with shirts, sauces, peach butter, mixes, honey, and collectibles.

 To top off our list of fun things to do in Pigeon Forge, here’s just one of many shops where you can find original products that make perfect souvenirs.
 After all, what’s a vacation destination without shopping?